 Our team is working on two separate, exciting projects.
-We have the majority of the team working hard on the Sabatier Fuel Plant, dedicated to producing rocket propellant on Mars.
-A specialized team of Mining and Geological engineers is working on the HELIOS, a interplanetary resource extraction project.
+Our core team is working hard on the Sabatier Fuel Plant project, dedicated to producing rocket propellant on Mars.
+A newly-formed Mars Farming team is currently researching ways to address food production for extended (crewed) missions on Mars.
 Check them out below!

 Sabatier Fuel Plant

 Having a reliable source of fuel on Mars is essential to the development of a self-sustainable Martian base.
 Using resources available on Mars, it is possible to produce Methalox (Methane-Oxygen) propellant in-situ.
 With the Sabatier Fuel Plant Project, the team aims to propose plans for a full-scale propellant production plant based on SpaceX’s Mars mission architecture.